jahanpd/Missingness/README.md

     }

 ## :e-mail: Contact
-If you have any questions, please email `jahan.penny-dimri@monash.edu`.
+If you have any questions or concerns, please email `jahan.penny-dimri@monash.edu`.